voc-, voca-, vocab-, vocat-, -vocation, -vocative, -vocable, vok-, -voke +

 2. The act of advocating, or speaking or writing, in support of something; such as, an idea, a cause, or policy and giving active support.

-2. People who plead in behalf or others or who are intercessors: "The parents have been advocates for abused children and spouses in a variety of media and social movements."
+2. People who plead in behalf or others or who are intercessors: Tina's parents have been advocates for abused children and spouses in a variety of media and social movements.

 Go to this Word A Day Revisited Index